stevenktruong/math-website/data/quals/analysis/index.md

 title: Analysis
 ---

-While studying for the analysis qualifying exam, I will be typing solutions for the [problems](https://secure.math.ucla.edu/gradquals/hbquals.php) I worked on.
+While studying for the analysis qualifying exam, I typed up solutions for the [problems](https://secure.math.ucla.edu/gradquals/hbquals.php) I worked on.
 Most solutions are taken from the solutions maintained by Adam Lott (see below), but rewritten into my own words.
 Towards the end, I began writing more original solutions.

+I passed with the [Spring 2021](#spring-2021) exam.

 ### Collaborators